 Don’t skip doses: According to the Kaiser Family Foundation, a shocking 29 percent of Americans reported skipping medication doses due to cost before the coronavirus pandemic.
 With COVID-19 in full swing, that number could very well have risen already.
 Such a practice can have serious health consequences, though, and should be avoided at all costs.

 Don’t cut the wrong pills: Pill cutting (or pill splitting) is the practice of cutting pills to divide them into the appropriate dose.
 This can be cost-effective since larger-dose pills are often cheaper than smaller-dose ones.
 While pill cutting can be a legitimate way to save money on prescriptions, it's not something you can do for all types of medications.
 According to Harvard Men's Health Watch, pills with a special coating and time-release mechanisms shouldn't be cut for any reason.
 If you're unsure if it's okay to cut your pills, talk to your doctor before making a decision.

 Although the COVID-19 outbreak has presented a number of challenges and risks to many Americans, an inability to afford prescriptions doesn't have to be one of them.
+The good news is that MyDrugCenter can help you get medications safely and swiftly during COVID-19.
 With the help of the do's and don'ts outlined above, you can use smart strategies to save on the medications you need.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.